ABOUT BIG SKY MOUNTAIN PRODUCTS

 By Tom Jungst

-What began as a simple prank, became a lifelong symbol of friendship, goodwill, and fun in the mountains for my buddies and I.
+What began as a simple prank became a lifelong symbol of friendship, goodwill, and fun in the mountains for my buddies and I.

 What is more absurd than a spikey heavy fruit on a mountaintop?
 My penance was to carry the next pineapple to a summit.

 It became a right to carry one from then on.
 Our crew expanded in those wild days, skiing the Bridger Ridge and Lone Peak years before the Tram.
 Doug Coombs challenged us to have fun and be silly as we skied harder and harder.
 For Jim Conway everything was a race and I was up for at least trying to keep up.
 Scot Schmidt raced me head to head in a dual slalom season finale in about 1980, winning handily before going on to seek his path in Squaw.
-Scot returned to his roots in Montana and spends every winter skiing.
+Scot returned to his roots in Montana and still spends his skiing.
 Jim guides in Alaska and Doug is with us in spirit.

 Subscribe to stay in touch